How to efile ONLY a State Tax Return on efile.com

 Here's how to efile your state return(s), and not your federal return, on efile.com:

 ||If you do not have an efile.com account, create a free account.

 ||Sign in and begin preparing your State return.
 You will start by entering general information.

 (Basically, you will need to go through the motions of preparing a federal return, but you will NOT have to efile it, and you will NOT have to pay for it.This seems confusing, but you will need to prepare a federal return on efile.com even if you have already filed or efiled a federal return elsewhere.
 This is because the state return is largely based on the federal return.)

-To be discounted the price of your federal return, you must enter the STATE ONLY promo code found below.
+Even if you click the link to not efile your federal return, you will still see a fee for preparing your federal return on the "Paying for your Return" screen.
+To be discounted for the price of your federal return, you must enter the STATE ONLY promo code found below.
 To enter a code click on the blue "Have a promotional code or coupon" link on the "Paying For Your Return" screen.